jeong1suk/ObjectDetection/README.md

 - AP @ IoU=0.75
 - AP for small/medium/large objects
 - Average Recall (AR) for different detection counts and object sizes

-## 라이센스

-This project is licensed under the MIT License - see the LICENSE file for details